MRCIEU/DEEP_mqtls/README.md

 ## 2. Pipeline release (not now)
 I asked Gib and Tom about the question whether I should use environment files (.yaml / .yml) or use a docker for any pipeline.
 Gib had released both an environment file and a Docker file for [lifecourse-gwas](https://github.com/mrcieu/lifecourse-gwas).
-Tom raised a good point that some HPC systems do not allow users to run jobs through dockers.
+Tom raised a good point that using docker requires the root right, some HPC systems do not allow users to run jobs through dockers.
 Based on these Information, I would like to choose environment files first and when the DEEP pipeline is finished, then I can make an docker file.
 Yi also agree with the point that using docker need the admin right of HPC, which is less achieviable compared with using conda envoriment.

 ## 3. How to define/assign individuals to a genetic ancestry in a population/cohort?